jtheriault/boilerplate-javascript/FORK.md

 * keywords

 ## Node Version
-Switch from "stable" to a specific version
-* .nvmrc
+Switch to appropriate in .nvmrc (periodically updated to latest LTS)

 ## README.hbs
 * Update path for Travis build